ethansaw04/Productivity-Manager-Enterprise-Edition-V3-Fall-Hacks-2022-/readme.md

 **Introduction:**

 1. Our Productivity app allows the user to test mental and neural pathways and build them throughout simple yet complex tasks all in a time frame.
 Our tasks range from identifying keys words to figuring out math problems.
 Using a timer throughout the program, it applies pressure to the user to finish and to think through the problems quckly.
 However, if the user cannot finish these tasks at a certain time frame, our **motivators** will influence the user to do better, before time runs out....
-(Feel free for the timer to keep going during the second set of tasks)
+(Feel free for the timer to keep going during the second set of tasks) **Epilepsy Warning!!**

 2.  _[_6:29 PM_]_